Tuesday, November 30, 2010

 Journal Notes P. 102-113

-Formal portraits are teh simplest portrait photography style and should place an emphasis on the person and nothing else.
+photo from here Formal portraits are teh simplest portrait photography style and should place an emphasis on the person and nothing else.
 To achive this the person should be placed in front of a neutral background.
-Portraits can be taken at ranges varying from up-close to full-length views.
+Portraits can be taken at ranges varying from up-close to full-length views. |

-photo from here Shape is critical in portrait photography; by presenting your subject as the dominant shpae you can emphasize him, or her.
+Photo from here This photo demonstrates value in portrait photography.
+The use of light to highlight and create shadows on your subject.
+The change in light can create a mood, ie: shadows create a dark and melancholy mood, while light creates an upbeat and lively atmoshpere in the image. photo from here Shape is critical in portrait photography; by presenting your subject as the dominant shpae you can emphasize him, or her.
 It is more visually pleasing to arrange groups in geometric shapes.
-It is important as a portrait photographer to build relationship with the subject you are photographing, even if it is only temporary.
+It is important as a portrait photographer to build relationship with the subject you are photographing, even if it is only temporary. |

 Monday, October 4, 2010